Yes – there are spider-like animals in the ocean!

 Globally, more than 1,300 species have been identified.

 But, even though they are jointed-legged invertebrates (arthropods) and most do have 8 legs, they are not true spiders (arachnids) nor are they crustaceans.
-They are a special group of arthropods called the “Pycnogonida”.
-The name “Pantapoda” is also used for the group which is Latin for “all legs”, a good label as they have almost no abdomen.
+They are classified into the a distinct group of arthropods ( the chelicerate subphylum).
+The name of the order to which this species belongs to is the “pantapoda” which is Latin for “all legs”, a good label as they have almost no abdomen.

 They have a mouth part called a proboscis, a flexible tube that they use to mix digestive chemicals with their food and then suck it up.